We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The 900-watt motor is powerful enough to blend your favorite produce into a smooth, consistent purée without leaving any stringy greens or chunks of fruit behind.
 What’s more, the blades are removable for easy cleaning.

 The most frequently reported downsides are that it’s loud, doesn’t reliably crush large chunks of ice, and has blades that are susceptible to wearing down.
-Be wary of throwing nuts in as well, as these may not blend smoothly.
+Also, be wary of throwing nuts in, as they may not blend smoothly.

 However, it comes with a limited 1-year manufacturer warranty, and you can buy replacement blades.